 Three to five years after graduation from the B.S. in civil engineering, graduates will :

-- Be prepared for personal and professional success with awareness and commitment to their ethical and social responsibilities, and diversity, both as individuals and in team environments;
+- Practice civil engineering with an awareness of and commitment to ethics and social responsibility, sustainability, and diversity both as individuals and in team environments.

-- Be interested in, motivated for, and capable of pursing continued life-long learning through further graduate education, or other training programs in engineering or related fields.
+- Pursue life-long learning through graduate education, professional licensure, or advanced training in civil engineering or related fields.

 Student Outcomes.
 Civil engineering students demonstrate knowledge in all outcomes required by ABET, Inc. which are listed in the college’s student outcomes section of this catalog.

 Program Description.
 Civil engineers are responsible for researching, developing, planning, designing, constructing, and managing many of the complex systems and facilities essential to modern civilization.
 These include environmental engineering systems; water supply and pollution control systems; all types of transportation systems, from pipelines to city streets; structural systems from residential buildings to city skyscrapers, power plants, and offshore platforms; and all types of geotechnical systems from foundations to dams.
 Civil engineers play important roles in planning and administration with government agencies at all levels, especially those dealing with public works, transportation, environmental control, water supply, and renewable energy.